opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `DESCRIBE-FUNCTION`

-**DESCRIBE-FUNCTION [function]**

-Describe function.
+**Describe function.**

+**(DESCRIBE-FUNCTION  function)**

 Return textual description of given function or built-in form. function is a symbol or function name or a lambda

 **builtin function** defined at  **class io.opsit.explang.Funcs$DESCRIBE_FUNCTION**

 ### `DOCUMENTATION`

-**DOCUMENTATION [function-name]**

-Get Function Docstring.
+**Get Function Docstring.**

+**(DOCUMENTATION  function-name)**

 Return documentation string of given function or built-in form. function is a symbol or function name or a lambda

 **builtin function** defined at  **class io.opsit.explang.Funcs$DOCUMENTATION**

 ### `FUNCTIONS-NAMES`

-**FUNCTIONS-NAMES [&REST, names]**

-Get list of names of defined functions.
+**Get list of names of defined functions.**

+**(FUNCTIONS-NAMES  &REST names)**

 If names are given use them as filter expressions:  only those which match at least one of filter expressions will be returned.
 Filters may be strings (substring match) or regular expressions (java.util.regex.Pattern objects).

 **builtin function** defined at  **class io.opsit.explang.Funcs$FUNCTIONS_NAMES**